MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/templates/data-templates/selector.md

 ---
-title: "Creating a DataTemplateSelector"
+title: "Creating a Xamarin.Forms DataTemplateSelector"
-description: "A DataTemplateSelector can be used to choose a DataTemplate at runtime based on the value of a data-bound property.
-This enables multiple DataTemplates to be applied to the same type of object, to customize the appearance of particular objects.
-This article demonstrates how to create and consume a DataTemplateSelector." ms.prod: xamarin ms.assetid: A4629E8F-2BAF-45CE-A76E-DF225FE8D26C ms.technology: xamarin-forms
+description: "This article demonstrates how to create and consume a DataTemplateSelector, which can be used to choose a DataTemplate at runtime based on the value of a data-bound property." ms.prod: xamarin ms.assetid: A4629E8F-2BAF-45CE-A76E-DF225FE8D26C ms.technology: xamarin-forms